abechoi/Terraform/packer-hcl/README.md

 ## Overview

 This tutorial covers the fundamentals of Packer using HCL.
-To run it, use command: packer build example.hcl, make sure to replace AWS and Azure credentials and pick a region of your choosing.
-To run only one build, use the -only flag. ie. packer build -only=azure-arm example.hcl.
+To run it, use command: packer build example.pkr.hcl, make sure to replace AWS and Azure credentials and pick a region of your choosing.
+To run only one build, use the -only flag. ie. packer build -only=azure-arm example.pkr.hcl.

 ## Table of Contents